MetaMachines/mm-ptx-py/README.md

 * **Dead Code Elimination**: Automatically optimizes by removing irrelevant operations from the final PTX output.

 * **Customizable Instructions**: Using Python you can describe the names and types used in the **Stack PTX** compiler.
 See [examples/stack_ptx_default_types.py](examples/stack_ptx_default_types.py) or look at [mm-kermac-py](https://github.com/MetaMachines/mm-kermac-py) for more complete definitions.

+* **Extremely Fast**: Can generate stubs/sequences of 100s of PTX instructions in single digit micros or better.

 * **No Dependencies**: Pure C99 implementation with Python bindings for easy use.